amirsciammas/interview-mlops-engineer/README.md

 ## Short Project Response

-This is a short version of the project response, as the longer one dives better into my though process and the steps I've been taking.
+This is a short version of the project response, as the longer one dives better into my thought process and the steps I've been taking.

 The dependencies needed for this project are: